IsaiahRn/recruitment-backend/README.md

 - **NESA API**
   Used to populate grade and option attended after entering the same National ID

----

-## Architecture

-### High-Level Structure

-The local development architecture is intentionally simplified for stability:

-- `recruitment-service` → main API
-- PostgreSQL → primary relational database
-- Redis / Valkey → cache / token / app support
-- Kafka → optional event propagation
-- Frontend talks directly to the backend API
-- No Nginx in the local setup
-- No API gateway in the deployment-critical local path unless explicitly enabled

-### Design Principles

-- Modular monolith structure
-- Role-based access control (RBAC)
-- DTO-first API responses
-- Validation at API boundaries
-- Sensitive-field encryption at rest
-- Kafka is non-blocking and optional
-- Local runtime is optimized for simplicity and reduced moving parts

-### Event Design
-Kafka is used only where asynchronous propagation is useful, for example:

-- application lifecycle events
-- audit/event streams
-- future notifications or analytics

-But the backend is designed so:
-- slow Kafka must not hang the request
-- unavailable Kafka must not fail the request if DB commit succeeded

----

-## Tools Used and Why

-### Core Backend Stack
-- **Kotlin**
-  - Main backend language
-  - Used for controllers, services, DTOs, repositories, configuration

-- **Spring Boot**
-  - Main application framework
-  - Used for REST APIs, dependency injection, configuration, security, validation

-- **Spring Security**
-  - Used for authentication and authorization
-  - Protects endpoints based on user roles

-- **JWT**
-  - Used for stateless authentication
-  - Access and refresh token model

-- **Spring Data JPA / Hibernate**
-  - Used for ORM and data persistence
-  - Maps Kotlin entities to PostgreSQL tables

-- **PostgreSQL**
-  - Primary relational database
-  - Stores users, applicant profiles, applications, documents metadata, audit data

-- **Redis / Valkey**
-  - Used for caching and app support
-  - Can also support token/session-related concerns

-### Messaging
-- **Kafka**
-  - Used for asynchronous application lifecycle events
-  - Not required for API success path

-### API and Developer Experience
-- **Spring Validation / Jakarta Validation**
-  - Used for request validation

-- **OpenAPI / Swagger**
-  - Used for API documentation

-- **Mockito**
-  - Used for backend unit testing

-### Security and Data Protection
-- **Field Encryption**
-  - Used for encrypting sensitive applicant fields at rest

-- **RBAC**
-  - Role-based access control for Super Admin, HR, and Applicant

-### Deployment and Runtime
-- **Docker**
-  - Used for local containerized backend runtime
-  - Helps package the backend consistently

-- **Docker Compose**
-  - Used to run backend dependencies locally
-  - Coordinates PostgreSQL, Redis, and optionally Kafka

-### Future / Optional Enterprise Components
-Depending on environment or future expansion:
-- Eureka
-- ELK stack
-- API gateway
-- Blue/green or rolling deployment strategies

----

 ## Local Run Guide

-## Prerequisites

-Install:
-- Docker Desktop
-- Java 21 (optional if running only with Docker)
-- Gradle (optional if running only with Docker)

----

 ## 1. Go to backend directory